 But there’s also something that bothers me about ordering a Hubcap.
 That is, the more Hiubcaps I order, the greater the possibility that my butt will obtain Volkswagen proportions.
 And I was taught growing up that you shouldn’t order more than you can eat, there are starving kids in Ethiopia (and sober kids in India, though I digress).

 And did you know you can get a daily plate lunch special at Cotham’s in the City?
 Yeah, for $6.99 they offer meat and two veg during the week.
-On Thursdays, in case you’re wondering, it’s Fried Chicken.
+On Tuesdays it's chicken and dumplings, made from scratch.